International Studies, Business & Culture

 Students at any language level will be eligible to take courses at the Universidad Autónoma de Barcelona (UAB).
-The UAB offers a wide variety of economics and business courses taught in English as well as courses in culture, art, and history.
+The UAB offers a wide variety of economics and business courses taught in English, as well as courses in culture, art, and history.
 You will also have the opportunity to take Spanish Language courses, or a variety of courses taught in Spanish.
 Courses are instructed by university faculty, and your classmates will be other international students.
-Summer programs are only held at the Eixample campus.

 Students must have a minimum grade point average of 2.75.

 MINIMUM ADMISSIONS PREREQUISITES